This post may contain affiliate links. Please read my disclosure and privacy policy.

 Safety Tip

-When the floating valve in the lid has dropped, you’ll know the pot is no longer pressurized, and it’s safe to open the lid.
+When the floating valve in the lid drops, you’ll know the pot is no longer pressurized, and it’s safe to open the lid.
 As a safety feature, the Instant Pot lid is almost impossible to remove when the pot is still pressurized.
 So, if it feels difficult to open, don’t force it.
 The lid is very easy to twist off when the floating valve has dropped.

 How to “Quick Soak” Chickpeas